2021 Guide to Creating High-Yield Flashcard Decks on UWorld

 For students who use flashcards primarily to reinforce material from incorrect answers (detailed explanations), the UWorld Flashcards feature allows you to add proprietary UWorld images, tables, and charts featured in UWorld explanations to your flashcards.
 Given the high-quality images, tables, and charts featured within the UWorld explanations, directly incorporating that content into flashcards is beneficial.

-As seen in the above screen captures, students can easily create flashcards incorporating helpful images as mentioned above.
-Sometimes tables can be worth 1000 words and having the ability to drop one into a flashcard and not worry about finding it later can be very helpful!
-Thirdly, UWorld flashcards are very user friendly (significantly more so than the somewhat cumbersome html software found on Anki).
+Thirdly, UWorld flashcards are very user-friendly (significantly more so than the somewhat cumbersome html software found on Anki).
 Having the ability to quickly and easily browse, organize, and study flashcards is a huge timesaver when studying for the USMLE Step 1 and Step 2 CK exams (and can save students many a headache when trying to merge or organize Anki decks… particularly if students are new to the app and haven’t learned all of its quirks).
-The newest features of UWorld’s flashcard function include “browse” and “enhanced filtering” to help organize and edit your decks by subject/organ, ect.
-This functionality will help to: keep you organized, identify which subjects you may be struggling with most and identify themes to guide your review, pair down your deck by eliminating subjects you’ve mastered, and easily group and review related organ systems for multi system integration critical for higher level understanding!
+The newest features of UWorld’s flashcard function include “browse” and “enhanced filtering”.
+These features help organize and edit your decks by subject/organ, ect.
+This functionality will help to:

 Integrated Spaced Repetition